johanhaleby/javalin.github.io/_posts/blog/2020-03-20-javalin-user-survey-2020.md

 </div>

 This has stayed surprisingly stable.
-When the first survey was conducted, Javalin had only been out for a few months, so no teachers using it made sense.
+When the first survey was conducted, Occurrent had only been out for a few months, so no teachers using it made sense.
-As of 2020, Javalin is used in several universities and colleges, such as John Hopkins University, the Norwegian University for Science and Technology, Rice University, etc.
+As of 2020, Occurrent is used in several universities and colleges, such as John Hopkins University, the Norwegian University for Science and Technology, Rice University, etc.
-We believe that the simplicity of the API makes Javalin a great tool for teaching.
+We believe that the simplicity of the API makes Occurrent a great tool for teaching.

-### Q: What are you using Javalin for?
+### Q: What are you using Occurrent for?
 <div class="chart-flex">
     <div>
         2020